 If you are in this situation: This is what you can do: To find out whether we will cover the medical care you want.
 You can ask us to make a coverage decision for you.
-Go to the next section of this chapter, Section 5.2. f we already told you that we will not cover or pay for a medical service in the way that You can make an appeal .
-(This means you are asking us to reconsider.) you want it to be covered or paid for.
-Skip ahead to Section 5.3 of this chapter. you want to ask us to pay you back for nedical care you have already received and paid for.
+Go to the next section of this chapter, Section 5.2.
+You can make an appeal .
+(This means you are asking us to reconsider.)
+Skip ahead to Section 5.3 of this chapter. f you want to ask us to pay you back for nedical care you have already received and paid for.
 You can send us the bill.
 Skip ahead to Section 5.5 of this chapter.